Bestar7/SwapShop/README.md

 # What is this ?
 This is a frontend (client) and a backend (api) for a SwapShop (Recupérathèque in french) : a place to facilitate reusing materials and objects.

-# How to use it as a SwapShop owner
-Instructions regarding using it

 # Installation

 ## Required environment